 From my experience, the majority of hopeful graduate school or business school students spend between two and three months preparing for the GRE exam.
 Given we all struggle to sustain our attention and concentration for more than this long, such a duration of test prep makes perfect sense.
 After all, there are more opportunities to get distracted in six months of preparation time rather than 2 or 3 months.
 Here is the perfect GRE study guide for those who can commit both the time and the cognitive resources necessary for a few months.

-Unlike my other two study guides (the one week and one month), this GRE study guide has a range of two to three months.
+Unlike our other study plans, this GRE study guide has a range of two to three months.
 This wiggle room allows those who have unpredictable schedules – or who simply cannot allocate enough hours each week — to choose the three-month plan.
 For those who have the time and/or simply want to be more aggressive, it’s a good idea to shorten this study plan to two months.
 For the layout below, however, I will use 8 weeks.
 You can slow down or speed up accordingly — whatever seems to be the best way for you to manage your time.

 - 90 Day Daily Study Plan for Beginners